DarkTwinge/Brotato-BalanceMod/README.md

 ### Enemies & Waves
 * (DLC) Pufferfish now spawns 4 projectiles when killed by a melee attack (instead of 0).
 * (DLC) Stargazers are now stronger when you kill their Incubators first.
-* (DLC) Spider Crab summons are a bit harder to deal with.
-Turtle Elite starts attacking sooner.
+* (DLC) Spider Crab summons harder to deal with.
+Turtle Elite attacks sooner and gets more armor late game.
 * (DLC) A few guaranteed Seapigs now spawn on Crash Zone, letting you more easily get Curse.
 * Hivemind/Colossus Elite slightly nerfed.
 * Mantis Elite tweaked to be more unique and slightly harder.
 Butcher Elite attacks are harder to run from.